r0hansaxena/ToolMesh/README.md

 - **Supported Clients**: For automated provisioning, users should have an MCP-compatible host environment installed, such as Claude Desktop or the Cursor IDE.
 - **Hardware Resources**: A standard desktop or server environment capable of running modern web applications and concurrent asynchronous processes.

-## Operational Instructions

-### 1. Tool Discovery and Auditing
-Navigate to the discovery dashboard and input search parameters.
-The platform will automatically trigger the Cortensor Consensus Engine to identify and audit relevant MCP tools.
-Monitor the real-time progress as validator nodes report their findings to the consensus layer.

-### 2. Inspecting Evidence
-Before proceeding with installation, select a specific tool to view its formal Evidence Bundle.
-Review the consensus agreement percentage and individual node feedback to verify the tool's security and utility.

-### 3. Environment Provisioning
-Access the configuration module to select the discovered tools you wish to deploy.
-Select your target client (e.g., Claude Desktop or Cursor) to generate a standardized JSON configuration.
-Download and apply this file to your client's configuration path to enable the tools in your agentic environment.

-## Use Cases

-- **Agent Framework Scaffolding**: Rapidly identifying and validating sets of tools for new AI agent deployments.
-- **Security Auditing**: Verifying the integrity of third-party tools before permitting access to sensitive local filesystems or APIs.
-- **Registry Management**: Maintaining a synchronized view of the global MCP ecosystem without relying on single points of failure.

 ## License

 Standard MIT License.
 See the LICENSE file for full legal disclosures.